Converting texts to picture messages

 If you’ve got a Samsung Galaxy S1, S2, S3 or S4, Galaxy Note 1, 2 or 3 or Galaxy Ace, you can switch the function off with a few simple steps:

 - Go to Messaging > Settings > Text Messages > Input mode > choose Unicode instead of Automatic

 If you're having this issue with a different device, you can check its user guide or contact the manufacturer to find out how to switch this function off.

 **The cost of calling 084, 087, 09 and 118 numbers is split into two parts:

-- The service charge – set by the service or organisation you are calling, who must communicate it clearly
+- The service charge – this is the remainder of the cost of the call.
+The service charge is decided by the organisation you call, who must communicate it clearly

 By adding together our standard access charge and the service charge, you'll know exactly how much the call will cost.